aima98/my-portfolio/README.md

 # 📖 [My-Portfolio] <a name="about-project"></a>

-**[My-Portfolio] is a the capstone project for the Javascript and Networking Module, that takes part in the Microverse Full Stack Development Program.
-It is a responsive website and an optimized food webapp that contains two interfaces and which displays different meals , interactive likes and comments for each particular item.
+**[My-Portfolio] This project is a responsive website of my professional portfolio.
+It was built with React.

 ## 🛠 Built With <a name="built-with"></a>
 - HTML